 To ensure the effectiveness of this approach, the teacher will probably have to ascertain and communicate the amount of annotations required from students.
 Asking them to write long sentences or long equations would not work very well.
 However, showing them a long essay and asking them to locate the grammatical mistakes, or asking them to identify incorrect simplifications in math equations could be very effective.

 …… When we ended up on Zoom for online recitations, there were some people who would scribble on the screen.
 However, he never scolded them and disrupted the lesson, but merely went along with it and created an environment where people felt comfortable to ask questions or circle areas they didn’t understand on the screen.” — Student feedback, Semester 2, AY 2019/20

 One-to-one or small group consultation can be very effective in guiding students out of mental “knots” and common pitfalls in a topic.
 In a physical face-to-face consultation, I usually ask student(s) to walk through their solutions in order to spot such issues.
 Surprisingly, I found this process is actually enhanced by online “restrictions”.
 With a shared screen, we are no longer constrained by the physical orientation of the student’s work and the sitting arrangement.
 We can annotate the piece of work simultaneously as we walk through the problem, which is helpful, both in putting focus on the problem and providing visual feedback.

 In a twisted fashion, the COVID-19 pandemic has forced us to re-examine various aspects of our lives.
 In teaching and learning, the “e-learning exodus” has forced us to address a critical question:

 SOO Yuen Jien is a member from the Educator Track in School of Computing.
-He enjoy teaching varied classes in term of size (from tens of students to hundreds of students) and pedagogy approach (traditional lecture / tutorial, experiential, group based, etc).
+He enjoys teaching varied classes in term of size (from tens of students to hundreds of students) and pedagogy approach (traditional lecture / tutorial, experiential, group based, etc).